Chingu-Solo/solo-koala-128/README.md

 *Structure*

-- [+] Header with minor navigation (Logo and Catalog/Featured/Articles/About link list)
+- [x] Header with minor navigation (Logo and Catalog/Featured/Articles/About link list)
-- [] Nav with Major navigation / page-manipulation (search, custom text, font-size, dark/light mode, grid/list mode, and reset)
+- [ ] Nav with Major navigation / page-manipulation (search, custom text, font-size, dark/light mode, grid/list mode, and reset)
-- [+] Main section to contain the font cards
+- [x] Main section to contain the font cards
-- [+] Font cards which display the Font Name, the font creator, the sample text, and an add button
+- [x] Font cards which display the Font Name, the font creator, the sample text, and an add button
-- [+] Footer section with your developer information
+- [x] Footer section with your developer information

 *Style*

-- [+] Sample text in each card should be displayed in the corresponding font
+- [x] Sample text in each card should be displayed in the corresponding font
 - [ ] Buttons/links should be evident (make sure the cursor changes, etc.)
 - [ ] Implement a way to handle overflow from sample text in font cards, as the font size is adjustable